SergeyF11/ESP_OTA_GitHub.GSON/README.md

 ## Dependencies

-The library requires ESP8266 core (min v.2.6.3) and several of it's built in libraries (ESP8266WiFi, ESP8266HTTPClient, ESP8266httpUpdate, FS & CertStoreBearSSL), ArduinoJSON (v6.x.x) and Time.
+The library requires ESP8266 core (min v.2.6.3) and several of it's built in libraries (ESP8266WiFi, ESP8266HTTPClient, ESP8266httpUpdate, FS & CertStoreBearSSL), GSON and Time.
 The last two should be automatically installed by the dependecny manager in Arduino 1.8.10+.

 ## Certificates